Prep Courses for Engineering Programs

 Participation is free of charge nationwide and without the need for registration.
 The course materials are under an open license and can be reused as needed.
 Both online prep courses are regularly updated and recommended by the TU9 Alliance.

-The Online Prep Course in Mathematics (in German only) uses instructional texts, explanatory videos and exercises to convey material at upper secondary school level (Gymnasium, grade 11-13) and is intended to offer prospective students the opportunity to review and refresh the math they learned at school.
+The online prep courses in mathematics use instructional texts and exercises and are intended to offer prospective students the opportunity to review and refresh the math they learned at school (both courses are available in German).

-The prep course offers ten learning modules.
-These cover the topics of elementary arithmetic, equations with one unknown, inequalities with one unknown, systems of linear equations, elementary geometry, elementary functions, differential calculus, integral calculus, orientation in the two-dimensional coordinate system, and descriptive vector geometry basics.
+In addition to extensive learning material, the VE&MINT online prep course includes diagnostic tests for self-assessment as well as numerous learning videos, interactive tasks and tests.
+The eleven course modules cover elementary arithmetic, equations with one unknown, inequalities with one unknown, systems of linear equations, elementary geometry, elementary functions, differential calculus, integral calculus, orientation in the two-dimensional coordinate system, and descriptive vector geometry basics.

 Online Prep Course – Physics